ISAITB/docs-itb-ta/source/exportimport/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A sandbox's configuration is basically the full configuration linked to a domain and a community.
 As a first step you would prepare this in a
-test bed instance you are using for development purposes to which you connect as a test bed administrator to have full control.
+Test Bed instance you are using for development purposes to which you connect as a Test Bed administrator to have full control.
 To prepare this
 proceed as follows:

 1. **Create a new domain** in which you include your testing setup.
 It is advised to use a new domain for this to keep things separate from your normal